Anup-droid/Life-Expectancy/README.md

-# animated_line_LE
+# Animated Line Graph of Life Expectancy
-Animated Line Graph of Life Expectancy
+This graph shows the evolving life expectancy in the world's most populated countries.